 Acquired Hearing Loss Affects 15% of American Kids

-About 15% of school-age kids in the US suffer from acquired hearing loss.
+About 15% of school-age children in the US suffer from acquired hearing loss.
 Acquired hearing loss can have a number of causes: illness (chicken pox, meningitis, measles, and others), medications (such as certain antibiotics), head injury, and exposure to loud noise.
 All of these factors can damage tiny hairlike cells called cilia and other delicate tissues in the inner ear.

 What are the risks of acquired hearing loss?